Dreamwalker 2: Chapter 2

 "Mm."
 Yue Lin nodded in understanding.
 0

-"But compared to the completely unknown other world, I believe that the so-called world within books is actually a much easier and worthwhile existence to explore."
+"But compared to the completely unknown otherworld, I believe that the so-called world within books is actually a much easier and worthwhile existence to explore."
 0

-"Perhaps it depends on the author's dedication?"
+"Because of the author's dedication?"
 0

 Table of Contents